Westfield, Massachusetts: History

-The area was originally inhabited by the Pocomtuc, and was called Woronoco (meaning "the winding land").
+The area was originally inhabited by the Pocomtuc, and was called Waranoke or Woronoco (meaning "the winding land").
 Trading houses were built in 1639 to 1640 by European settlers from the Connecticut Colony.
 Massachusetts asserted jurisdiction, and prevailed after a boundary survey.
 In 1647, Massachusetts made Woronoco part of Springfield.
-Land was “incrementally purchased from the Native Americans and granted by the Springfield town meeting to English settlers, beginning in 1658.”
+Land was "incrementally purchased from the Native Americans and granted by the Springfield town meeting to English settlers, beginning in 1658."
 The area of Woronoco or "Streamfield" began to be permanently settled in the 1660s.
 In 1669, "Westfield" was incorporated as an independent town; in 1920, it would be re-incorporated as a city.
 The name Westfield would be named for being at the time the most westerly settlement.
 "Streamfield" was considered a name for the town for being settled in between two "streams" that flow downtown, the Westfield River and the Little River.

 From its founding until 1725, Westfield was the westernmost settlement in the Massachusetts Colony, and portions of it fell within the Equivalent Lands.
 Town meetings were held in a church meeting house until 1839, when Town Hall was erected on Broad Street.
 This building also served as City Hall from 1920 to 1958.
 Due to its alluvial lands, the inhabitants of the Westfield area were entirely devoted to agricultural pursuits for about 150 years.

 Early in the 19th century, the manufacture of bricks, whips, and cigars became economically important.
 At one point in the 19th century, Westfield was a prominent center of the buggy whip industry, and the city is still known as the "Whip City".
 Other firms produced bicycles, paper products, pipe organs, boilers and radiators, textile machinery, abrasives, wood products, and precision tools.
 Westfield transformed itself from an agricultural town into a thriving industrial city in the 19th century, but in the second half of the 20th century its manufacturing base was eroded by wage competition in the U.S. Southeast, then overseas.